pabair/ml-kurs-ss25/README.md

 4. Change into the directory: `cd ml-kurs-ss25`

 5. (later) As the original repository gets updated, run `git pull` in the terminal to fetch the changes from Github to your computer

+## Alternative Setup in Linux / Windows Subsystem for Linux (WSL)

+If you don't want to use Conda, you can also install the packages using pip in a virtual environment:

+1. Create a new virtual environment:

+    `python3 -m venv venv/`

+2. Activate the environment:

+    `source venv/bin/activate`

+3. Install the packages:

+    `pip install -r requirements.txt`

+4. Start the Jupyter Notebook with `jupyter notebook .`

+Instead of `jupyter notebook`, you can also open the project in VSCode (with the Jupyter extension installed) by running `code .` in the terminal and then selecting the venv as the Python interpreter for Jupyter.